Case studies

 WUT students were affected by the COVID-19 pandemic earlier and more seriously than many.
 When they were allowed to meet in person for classes, the mandatory masks and social distancing requirements made it difficult for the students to hear each other, hear the instructor, and engage with the class.

-In response to this challenge, a group of students decided to design an intelligent conference room system with automatic tracking capabilities and real-time voice processing.
+In response to this challenge, a group of students decided to design a smart conference room system with automatic tracking capabilities and real-time voice processing.
 The students identified four different features that they wanted from their conference room system:

 • Voice equalization (timbre enhancement)